element-plus/element-plus/docs/en-US/component/pagination.md

 Use small pagination in the case of limited space.

-:::demo Just set the `small` attribute to `true` and the Pagination becomes smaller.
+:::demo set size to change the `size`.
+Here is a demonstration of `small`

 pagination/small-pagination